Table of Contents

 Depending on the underlying cause, canine alopecia may be accompanied by infection and irritation, along with possible reddening of the skin and the affected area.

-There are five most common causes of dog hair loss that pet owners will encounter, along with treatments and preventative measures that can assist in the care of your pooch.
+There are five most common causes of dog hair loss that pet owners will encounter, along with treatments and preventative measures that can assist in caring for your pooch.

 Allergies are a common underlying cause of many symptoms experienced by dogs.
-They can act as a trigger for pet hair loss whenever the dog has an allergic reaction to their environment, foods, or parasites.
+They can trigger pet hair loss whenever the dog has an allergic reaction to their environment, foods, or parasites.

 Dogs often suffer from a flea allergy, leading to increased licking and biting of the irritated areas.